Welcome to Year 4!

 The Year 4 team

-Following our initial visit to Clifton Library last half term, we have been back to enjoy the wide choice of authors and genres available.
-Links with Clifton Library have encouraged us to think about the book choices we make.
+Year 4 pupils have continued to read as widely as possible.
+Regular visits to Clifton Library, the school Library and our Year 4 book selection have extended our’ ‘reading diet’.
 We continue to extend the genres and authors we read.
-As a cohort, we have created author and genre tally charts to help us broaden our reading experiences and question our reading habits.
+As a cohort, we are continuing to add to our author and genre tally charts to help us broaden our reading experiences and question our reading habits.

 Guided Reading helps Year 4 pupils develop reading skills and strategies.
 Predicting, identifying interesting phrases, asking questions, summarising events and making inferences about characters are all skills we have made progress with.
 Group discussions continue to help us make links between themes and deepen our understanding of the texts we read.

 This half term, we have continued to apply our Mathematical skills to reasoning tasks and problems.

 We continue to work on ‘Times Tables Rock Stars’ to improve our multiplication facts.
 Many of us are getting quicker and making links to related facts and division facts.

 We’ve used our times table facts and division knowledge while exploring fractions.
 Can you name equivalent fractions?

 Within Science, we have explored how food, such as, common herbs and tomatoes are grown.
 We’ve developed our knowledge of how plants grow and what they need to be healthy.
 In addition, linking with our ‘Healthy Lifestyles’ topic, we are beginning to explore a balanced diet an the nutritional value of the food we eat.

 Our focus this half term, has been on the cooking and nutrition element of design and technology.
 We have planted herbs, tomatoes and potatoes in the school grounds and will be cooking with them next half term.
 We have also been observing, smelling and tasting herbs and different varieties of tomatoes.
 We are learning a lot about where food comes from, how food is grown, it’s nutritional value and how we might cook with it.